awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-simple-step.md

 + The upper and lower bound can't be null in the same step adjustment\.
 + If the metric value is above the breach threshold, the lower bound is inclusive and the upper bound is exclusive\.
 If the metric value is below the breach threshold, the lower bound is exclusive and the upper bound is inclusive\.

-Amazon EC2 Auto Scaling applies the aggregation type to the metric data points from all instances\.
-It compares the aggregated metric value against the upper and lower bounds defined by the step adjustments to determine which step adjustment to perform\.
+CloudWatch aggregates metric data points based on the statistic for the metric associated with your CloudWatch alarm\.
+When the alarm is breached, the appropriate scaling policy is triggered\.
+Amazon EC2 Auto Scaling applies the aggregation type to the most recent metric data points from CloudWatch \(as opposed to the raw metric data\)\.
+It compares this aggregated metric value against the upper and lower bounds defined by the step adjustments to determine which step adjustment to perform\.

 If you are using the AWS Management Console, you specify the upper and lower bounds as absolute values\.
 If you are using the API or the CLI, you specify the upper and lower bounds relative to the breach threshold\.
 For example, suppose that you have an alarm with a breach threshold of 50 and a scaling adjustment type of `PercentChangeInCapacity`\.
 You also have scale\-out and scale\-in policies with the following step adjustments: